 And what’s more, if you have diversity initiatives and inclusive hiring practices in place, but you’re not open about it - there’s no accountability.

 At Amoria Bond we wear our D&I initiatives on our sleeves.
-We’re open about everything we do, we promote the importance of diversity regularly and we release an annual diversity & inclusion report showing the impact that our strategies make, our strengths and weaknesses, our success and our failures.
+We’re open about everything we do, we promote the importance of diversity regularly and we will soon be releasing our 2023 diversity & inclusion report, showing the impact that our strategies make, our strengths and weaknesses, our success and our failures.
 We make these public so we can hold ourselves accountable and so that we can prove that the steps we take aren’t just talk, they’re genuine.

 And internally we continue to work to make this an open, accessible workplace for everyone with open forums and discussion sessions on LGBTQ+ issues led by our diversity and inclusion committee, which any of our employees can join to listen, share and offer support in a friendly, safe space.